howtographql/howtographql/content/backend/typescript-apollo/6-authentication.md

 <Instruction>

-Run the following command in your terminal
+Run the following command in your terminal:

 ```bash(path=".../hackernews-typescript")
 npx prisma studio